gvec-group/gvec/README.md

 * A VMEC generated netcdf file can be used for initialization of GVEC.
 * GVEC can convert its final solution to several formats (VMEC netcdf, specific converters)

-GVEC has been developed in the department of **Numerical Methods in Plasma Physics (NMPP)** lead by Prof. Eric Sonnendruecker at the Max-Planck Institute for Plasma Physics in Garching, Germany.
+GVEC is being developed in the department of **Numerical Methods in Plasma Physics (NMPP)** led by Prof. Eric Sonnendruecker at the Max Planck Institute for Plasma Physics in Garching, Germany.

 The list of contributors is found in [CONTRIBUTORS.md](CONTRIBUTORS.md)